-Make it a great day by getting exercise in the Myrtle Beach, South Carolina area - truly a walker's paradise!
+Make it a great day by getting exercise while visiting The Beach - truly a walker's paradise!
 Walking is known to be one of the best and safest forms of exercise one can do.

 There are plenty of places to walk in our area, from sunrise to sunset, from Little River all the way down to Pawleys Island.
 There are great parks, beaches, sidewalks, zoos, natural gardens, and entertainment shopping complexes to walk around and enjoy.
 Many walkers come here because of our 60 miles of beautiful tropical coastline to stroll up and down.
 There are piers to see and places to stroll like the Boardwalk in downtown Myrtle Beach, Ocean Drive, sidewalks of Surfside Beach and Garden City Beach, right down to the walking path which runs from Murrells Inlet to the Huntington Beach area.